mspiez/network-automation/Stackstorm01/README.md

 ```

 Stanley user is default Stackstorm user.
 We can see that there are only 2 executions of our mda_provisioning action which is expected result.
 Last thing to notice in the output is that action failed for one MDA and for second it was successful.
 Why is that?
-Well out mda_provisioning action is not so dump and it performs some validation checks before pushing config.
-If you check the router MDA config before execution you would see the output:
+Well our mda_provisioning action is not so dump and it performs some validation checks before pushing config.
+If you checked the router MDA config before execution you would see the output:

 ```
 A:R1# show mda